One and Only: Lake Tuscaloosa

 The construction of Lake Tuscaloosa was finished in 1970, the lake built as a reservoir for the rising population of Tuscaloosa.
 According to the City of Tuscaloosa’s website, the 5,885-acre reservoir holds approximately 40 billion gallons of water and can provide close to 200 million gallons of safely withdrawn water a day.
 The lake is Tuscaloosa’s primary source of raw water for human consumption.

 Home to many residents of the city, Lake Tuscaloosa boasts magnificent houses on large plots of privately owned land.
 Despite the privacy of much of the land surrounding the lake, the city has several public boat ramps and put-ins, such as Binion Creek Landing Park in Northport and Sharpes Landing, located north of the city.
 There is also a public boat landing off of New Watermelon Road called Rock Quarry Park Boat Landing.
-Pontoon boat rentals are available seven days a week at Smith’s Marina, and the Tuscaloosa County Park and Recreation Authority now rents canoes, kayaks and paddleboards for visitor fun.
+Pontoon boat rentals are available seven days a week at Pier 43 and Captain’s Club, while Captain’s Club also offers rentals for kayaks and paddleboards for visitor fun.
+Tuscaloosa Paddleboard also offers Paddleboard rentals.

 Fishing is allowed on the lake, and although the fish forage is limited, fisherman can catch a variety of bass, catfish, bluegill, crappie, and more.
 In addition, Lake Tuscaloosa is visually pleasing, the flat of the water contrast to the jagged cliffs and towering greenery surrounding it.